SteveMarshall/stevemarshall.github.io/_posts/2008-03-06-souwesterly.md

 last year and the year before, there were times when I stayed at a party for fear of not knowing anyone at another.
 That shan't happen this year.

-Further, I intend to be very much, to use an NLP phrase, "in the moment".
+Further, I intend to be very much, to use an Neuro-Linguistic Programming phrase, "in the moment".
 Also, in a change to normal programming, I shall be drinking alcohol (although hopefully not to [the levels of excess][flickr me drunk] seen at [d.Construct 07][]).

 The biggest change, though, is that I shall, finally, be attending [SXSW music][SXSW 08 music].
 The past two years, I've lusted after that extra